Complaints Concerning the School

 The written record of complaints will be reviewed regularly by the Head and by the Head of the Junior School.

 Records relating to individual complaints will be kept confidential except where the Secretary of State or a body conducting an inspection under section 108 or 109 of the Education and Skills Act 2008 requests access to them.
 The record of complaints relating to EYFS must be made available to OFSTED on request.

 The number of complaints recorded under the formal procedure during the preceding school year is available to parents of pupils (and prospective pupils) on request from the Head’s PA.

 Early Years and Foundation Stage (EYFS)

-Complaints relating to EYFS requirements may be addressed to the Independent Schools Inspectorate at CAP House, 9-12 Long Lane, London EC1A 9HA, or may be raised by telephone: 020 7600 0100 or via their website: www.isi.net/contact
+ISI can be contacted at: Independent Schools Inspectorate, CAP House, 9-12 Long Lane, London EC1A 9HA or by telephone: 020 7600 0100 or via their website: www.isi.net/contact

 Stage 1 – Informal Resolution